 This is what we are looking for in our lives—a savior, a protector.
 We are all longing for someone who will comes to us and rescue us from all the bad things of this life.
 And not just Superman who sweeps down from the skies and pulls us out of danger, and then just nods to us and flies away.
 We long to have this protector, this defender know us and genuinely care for us.

 That’s what makes the Good Shepherd so special.
 The Good Shepherd knows his flock.

 “I know them and they follow me,” Jesus says in today’s Gospel reading.

-So, on this day in which we celebrate the Shepherd who leads and guides, let us not only be led, but let us also lead.
+So, on this day in which we celebrate the Shepherd who leads and guides, whose goodness and mercy chases us, let us not only be led, but let us also lead.
 On this day that we look to the Shepherd who guides, let us be guided and let us guide others.
 And let our alleluia on this Good Shepherd Sunday, even if it is a cold and lonely Alleluia, still be an Alleluia nonetheless.
 Let it be the sound we make, even in the cold and lonely places we sometimes find ourselves in.
-And let us, in that place, know that, even there, we are still experiencing the amazing glory of God.
-Amen.
+And let us, in that place, know that, even there, we are still experiencing the amazing glory and all-encompassing love of God.